 We want to help.
 Students with a question or a problem are encouraged to ask someone for help.
-Melissa Rubinchuk, our department secretary, is always a good person to start with.
-New graduate students will need to see Melisa for their office keys and for course materials including a textbook if they are teaching a course.
+Kiki Reno, our department administrator, is always a good person to start with.
+New graduate students will need to see Kiki for their office keys and for course materials including a textbook if they are teaching a course.
 She can also point out where the mailboxes and graduate student offices are located.
 She is available to take phone messages and in general helps keep the department running smoothly.

 Networked computers are available in the graduate student offices and at many locations around campus.
 All graduate students have accounts on the UVM network.
 These accounts are maintained by the University's Information Technology department.
-They provide access to the Internet, a variety of installed software, and extensive computing power.
+They provide access to the Internet and a variety of installed software.
 Students are encouraged to acquaint themselves with the system and its capabilities.
 For example, one can access computer algebra systems (Mathematica, MATLAB), packages for mathematical computing (PARI, SAGE, MATLAB), mathematical typesetting software (LaTeX), and various tools for doing mathematical research.

-Each graduate student receives both a postal and an electronic mailbox provided by the College of Engineering and Mathematical Sciences.
-These are used for Department, College, and University communications.
+Each graduate student receives both a postal and an electronic mailbox which are used for Department, College, and University communications.

 The department sponsors several social events of note.
 On a weekend close to Labor Day we have our annual fall picnic.
 This gathering of department members, friends, and family features a potluck picnic, outdoor games, and just plain lazing in the sun (or rain, depending).